Celebrate Hawaiian Music and Song

-Join Willie K, Led Kapaana, Kamakakehau Fernandez and Kapono Na’ili’ili and more in a relaxed afternoon of impromptu music.
+Join Willie K, Led Kapaana, Kamakakehau Fernandez and Kapono Na’ili’ili for a relaxed afternoon of impromptu music on the Conservatory Lawn.

 Special Evening Performance at Aloha Nights

 Extend your visit with Aloha Nights on August 18 with an evening performance by Kamakakehau Fernandez, Kapono Na’ili’ili, Led Kapaana, and Willie K. (Special Ticket Required for Aloha Nights)

 Kick back and enjoy live performances from renowned Hawaiian singers, slack key guitarists, and more.